Bachelor of Medical Studies / Doctor of Medicine (BMed/MD)

 Students are selected for entry into the UNSW Medicine Degree on the basis of:

-- UCAT (two marks: the overall score of Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning; and separately the Situational Judgement mark).
+- UCAT: the overall score of the cognitive subtests (Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning) and separately the Situational Judgement mark.
 There is no minimum UCAT ANZ score as such.
 However, it is expected that only applicants who have reached the 50th percentile would meet the threshold to be invited for an interview.

 - Performance at the UNSW interview (semi-structured panel interview).
 Approximately 450 applicants will be selected for an interview.